WinterAxis/ESV-MD-Bible/The_Bible_esv/58_Hebrews/Heb_3.md

 And to whom did he swear that they would not enter his rest, but to those who were disobedient?

 ###### 19
-So we see that they were unable to enter because of unbelief. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+So we see that they were unable to enter because of unbelief.

 ***